Probing Composite Structure and Spin-Orbit Coupling with GPDs in ${}^{4}$He: Theory of composite structure for Quark GPDs of a scalar target

 Note that, because in this off-forward amplitude the two LFWF have composite parents with \textit{different} momenta ($p$ vs $p'$), the Wigner function acquires an additional dependence beyond that shown in Eq.~\eqref{e:WignerDefn} on the parent momenta $p, p'$ (or equivalently, $P, \Delta$).
 Lastly, we define the average momentum $P_{N} := (P_{1} + P_{1}')/2$ of the active constituent and change variables from $P_{1} = P_{N} - \frac{\Delta}{2}$ to $P_N$.
 We also introduce the skewness $\xi$, constituent momentum fraction $\alpha$, and partonic momentum fractions $x', \xi_N$ with respect to the active constituent:

 Doing so gives

 so that the GPD matrix element \eqref{eq:quark-gpd-scalar} becomes

 The momentum decomposition found in Eq.~(\ref{eq:GPD-momentum-decomp}) is the first major theoretical result of this work.
 What it describes physically is the possibility to express the GPDs of an unpolarized (spin-0) hadronic target in terms of more fundamental GPDs constructed from the intermediate constituents, weighted by the corresponding Wigner distribution of those constituents.
+The Wigner representation \eqref{eq:GPD-momentum-decomp} goes further than the wave function representation \eqref{e:MFexpand1} by re-expressing the (fully quantum) matrix element in a semi-classical language.
+While the mean-field convolution structure is the same as in previous work, the Wigner representation \eqref{eq:GPD-momentum-decomp} provides a systematic framework for imposing symmetry constraints on the composite system.

-What we have achieved in deriving \eqref{eq:GPD-momentum-decomp} is the separation of the ingredients which depend upon the properties of the hard scattering process (such as DVCS) which \textit{measures} the GPD from the \textit{intrinsic} properties of the wave function of the composite hadron itself.
+The crucial achievement of the IA convolution \eqref{eq:GPD-momentum-decomp} is the separation of the ingredients which depend upon the properties of the hard scattering process (such as DVCS) which \textit{measures} the GPD from the \textit{intrinsic} properties of the wave function of the composite hadron itself.
 We emphasize that \eqref{eq:GPD-momentum-decomp} holds for any spin constituents in a spin 0 (or unpolarized) composite target.
 Mathematically, the quark correlator \eqref{eq:quark-gpd-scalar} from which the GPDs are defined has chosen the $z$-axis (light-front coordinates $P^+, r^-$) as a special direction in the problem.
 The dependence on this auxiliary axis, sometimes denoted $n^\mu$, reflects the ``memory'' of the correlator about the hard-scattering process (like DVCS) which measured it.
 That is, the hard scattering process is a function of both the target momentum $p^\mu$ and the virtual photon momentum $q_\gamma^\mu$.
 The factorization of the process into a hard vertex and a GPD matrix element retains a dependence on the \textit{direction} of $n^\mu$, although not its kinematics.
 This dependence on the auxiliary direction $n^{\mu}$ breaks symmetries such as 3D rotational invariance and time reversal invariance -- even if the underlying wave functions respect those symmetries.